olvericc/DSListV2/README.md

 # DSListV2 - RESTful API for list management

-This project aims to create a RESTful API with a backend in Java and Spring Boot
+The project aims to create a RESTful API with a backend in Java and Spring Boot.

 ## 📖 Introduction

-this project was developed by me, through an event that took place during the month of July 2023, taught by Professor Nelio Alves.
+This project was developed by me, through an event that took place during the month of July 2023, taught by Professor Nelio Alves.

-"Intensivão Java Spring" is a bootcamp aimed at developing a Backend Spring Boot application with Java.
+The event calls "Intensivão Java Spring" is a bootcamp aimed at web developing a Backend Spring Boot application with Java.

 ## 🛠️ Architecture

-This project use this layer pattern:
+The project use this layer pattern:

 1. Frontend
    2. JSON (HTTP Requests)